simonlandau/progressor-web-interface/README.md

 ### Architecture

 The application is built with Next.js and React, using TypeScript for type safety.
-The main components are:
+The architecture follows a provider + focused hooks pattern for robust state management and service initialization.

+#### Core Components

+- **Header**: Contains the site branding and control buttons (Bluetooth popover and theme toggle)
-- **DeviceConnection**: Handles Bluetooth connection to the Tindeq device, displays connection status, battery level, and firmware version
+- **DeviceConnection**: Bluetooth connection interface displayed in a popover, handles device pairing and connection status
-- **ForceMeasurement**: Displays and records force measurements in real-time, showing current and maximum force values along with a visual graph
+- **ForceMeasurement**: Displays and records force measurements in real-time with visual feedback
+- **MeasurementTabs**: Tab interface for switching between Live Measurement and Programs

+#### State Management Architecture

+- **TindeqProvider**: App-level provider that initializes Bluetooth services and handles device communication
+- **useTindeqStore**: Zustand store for global application state
+- **Focused Hooks**: Composable hooks with single responsibilities:
+  - `useTindeqTimer`: Handles elapsed time updates during measurement
+  - `useTindeqWatchdog`: Detects and handles measurement interruptions
+  - `useTindeqAutoReconnect`: Manages automatic reconnection attempts
+  - `useTindeqMeasurementCleanup`: Handles measurement lifecycle and cleanup

+#### Service Layer

 - **TindeqBluetoothService**: Core utility that manages the Bluetooth communication protocol with the device

+This architecture ensures:

+- **Reliability**: Service initialization happens once at the app level
+- **Composability**: Hooks can be used independently based on component needs
+- **Maintainability**: Each hook has a single, clear responsibility
+- **Performance**: Direct store access where no additional logic is needed

 ### UI Framework